suzuki-shunsuke/tfrstate/README.md

 ## Overview

-When [Terraform Output Values](https://developer.hashicorp.com/terraform/language/values/outputs) are updated, you would want to reflect the update to Terraform Root Modules where referring those values via `terrform_remote_state` data sources.
+When [Terraform Output Values](https://developer.hashicorp.com/terraform/language/values/outputs) are updated, you would want to reflect the update to Terraform Root Modules where referring those values via `terraform_remote_state` data sources.
 Or when you remove Terraform Output Values, you would want to know which Terraform Root Modules are depending on those values.

 tfrstate is a CLI to find Terraform Root Modules depending on a given Terraform State via `terraform_remote_state`.